 At any rate,

-fall, in order to provide winter refuge for wildlife and to fertilize our
+fall, in order to provide winter refuge for insects and other wildlife, and to fertilize our

 lawns and gardens.
-Now there is a win-win if I have ever seen one!
+Now there’s a win-win if I have ever seen one!

 Wendy Priesnitz is the editor of Natural Life Magazine.